1757 - French expedition against Fort William Henry

 On October 24, Bellêtre’s detachment left La Présentation (present-day Ogdensburg, New York) where it had been reinforced by the Indians of this village.
 The detachment operated on the Mohawk River in November and made a raid on German Flats.

-On October 26, II./Languedoc left Saint-Jean for its winter-quarters in Pointe-aux-Trembles.
+On October 26, II./Languedoc left Saint-Jean for its winter-quarters in Pointe-aux-Trembles (or Trois-Rivières according to Malartic).

 On October 27, Bourlamaque arrived at Saint-Jean with his troops.
-II./Royal Roussillon took its winter-quarters at Boucherville and II./Béarn garrisoned Montréal.
+II./Royal Roussillon took its winter-quarters at Boucherville, Laprairie and Varennes.
 The same day, Lévis sent II./La Reine to Québec to garrison the town.

-On October 29, II./Guyenne took its winter-quarters on the Chambly River.
+On October 29, II./Guyenne took its winter-quarters at Chambly, Saint-Charles, Saint-Antoine, Saint-Denis, Saint-Ours, Sorel and Contrecoeur.

 On November 1, Lévis was instructed to further reduce the rations of the troops cantoned in the Government of Montréal.
 The same measures had already been applied without difficulty in the Government of Québec.
 Lévis adressed personally the soldiers of II./Béarn who accepted these measures.
 However, the Troupes de la Marine initially refused to comply and Lévis had to intervene to persuade them to obey.